fmi-lab/oop-group5/exercises/exercise3/README.md

 * find the cross product of two vectors
 * find the angle between two vectors
 * determine the area of a triangle by two given vectors from it

+---

+#### Problem 1

+Add to your past homeworks operators where they make sense